 Center Valley was the first area we planted into prairie.
-We planted about 16 acres that year – the winter of 2000/2001 – the two sides of Center Valley, and the front of the hill that has Big View Prairie at the top (Pine Point Prairie).
+We planted about 16 acres that year – the winter of 2000/2001 – the fields on the two sides of Center Valley, and the front of the hill that has Big View Prairie at the top (Pine Point Prairie).

 East Center Valley is the east side of the Center Valley – to the right of the line of trees in the middle of this photo.
 When we bought the land, all the fields were planted in soybeans.
 This is the way it looked that summer – the summer of 2000.

 Here are photos and observations from each year, documenting some of the changes:

 2022, 2021, 2020, 2019, 2018, 2017, 2016, 2015, 2014, 2013, 2012, 2011, 2010, 2009, 2008, 2007, 2006, 2005, 2004, 2003, 2002, 2001, 2000.